 We also used a survey in place of dot voting.
 One of my teammates could keep an eye on the number of respondents and show results in real-time.

 Warming up participants to talk and engage

-I threw in some quiz questions into the session, because everyone loves a quiz during lockdown and more importantly, it helps to get everyone used to talking.
+I threw in some quiz questions into the session because everyone loves a quiz during lockdown, and more importantly, it helps get everyone used to talking.

 - remind people that active participation is encouraged

 - prevent people wondering off as they know they could be called upon at any time

 It’s a bit cheeky, but I felt it helped.
 The questions didn’t necessarily have anything to do with the main bulk of the workshop but were related in some way.
 This helps to give everyone a voice, as they will be less likely to think – “I don’t have something I can contribute / I’m not confident in contributing”.